-In this week’s installment of The San Diego Union-Tribune’s “Savvy Patient” column, Scripps Health provides insight on child development and youth sports.
+In this week’s installment of The San Diego Union-Tribune’s “Savvy Patient” column, Scripps Health provides insight on children's health and youth sports*.

 Physical overuse injuries such as stress fractures in children are becoming more common.
 More than 44 million kids in the United States are now playing at least one organized activity, according to the National Council of Youth Sports.